 - Skill set and current needs.
 New projects and initiatives, improved procedures and a bigger sponsorship program bring new challenges to Asian Aid every year.
 Our needs change every year too.
 Ambassadors will be able to match the skill sets, interests and/or expertise of current Asian Aid needs.

 - Time and equipment availability.
 Asian Aid is blessed by the help we receive – regularly – by so many people who are generous not only with their money, but also with their time.
 But we would like to be mindful of how much of an expectation is placed on your time.
 If we feel that you are already contributing significantly in other areas of our work, we might select others to serve as Ambassadors, so that we can look after you.
-The availability of equipment, such as computer, printer and/or camera, would also be taken into consideration.

 If you apply to become an Ambassador and are not selected this year, please do not see this as a reflection on your abilities, commitment to and passion for the mission of Asian Aid.
 The number of Ambassadors is only limited to ensure the viability and effectiveness of the program.